David-Bugaboo/Twentyheim/Treasures.md

 Casting Roll if he attempts to cast Summon Demon Out of Game.
 This effect only
 applies to the Out of Game sequence that occurs directly after the game in which the
 sword damaged a demon.
 The blade also includes the True Name of the demon lord,
 Tiszirain.
-The sword can be sold for 300gc.
+The sword can be sold for 300 coroas.
 It cannot be purchased.
 CROSSBOW OF FORCE
 Any figure that is hit by the Crossbow of Force is pushed back 1”, even if that hit
 causes no damage.